Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 - The build should happen continuously using a dedicated Cl server, not a cron job.
 - Important elements of CI are 1) Version Control System 2) Virtual Machine 3) Host CI Tool
 - solutions 4) Tools
-- Continuous Integration system allows you to maintain just a single source repository
+- CI system allows you to maintain just a single source repository
 - CI/CD process helps you to build better quality software
-- The most important best practices of Azure Continuous Integration process is to Commit Early
+- The most important best practices of Azure CI process is to Commit Early
 - and Commit Often never Commit Broken Code
 - The major drawback of the CICD pipeline process is that well-developed test-suite required
 - many resources for Cl server
-- Jenkins, Bambook, and Team City are some useful AWS Continuous Integration tools.
+- Jenkins, Bambook, and Team City are some useful AWS CI tools.

 <br>
 <br>